ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Backitup is required for this, as these were specially created with Backitup.

-Depending on your system, this can now take a few minutes.
+This can now take a few minutes, depending on your system.
 The progress is displayed in the terminal.
 When the restore is complete, restart ioBroker with the following command:

 ```